Black music history trail

 Walk the trail

-To celebrate Black History Month 2019, we have set a trail for the trailblazers.
-Of course black history is more than music, but we’re proud to be home to all these unsung borough connections, and we’re delighted to sing about it.
+To celebrate Black history in H&F, we have set a trail for the trailblazers.
+Of course Black history is more than music, but we’re proud to be home to all these unsung borough connections, and we’re delighted to sing about it.

 Through these pages, you can read the stories, hear the music, walk the streets that built the groove, nailed-down the lyrics and soundtracked our lives.